San Bruno Community Foundation Grant

 KC, who hadn’t spoken in years, recently astonished his mother when he suddenly exclaimed, “Oreos, Oreos, Oreos!” upon spotting a display at the store, and then, just in time for the holidays, he started calling her “Mama,” which she tells us has been her “best gift.”

-Our deep gratitude to SBCF for helping us provide families like K.C.’s a lifeline for San Mateo County families (and beyond) struggling with the challenges of raising a child or assisting an adult family member who has one or more developmental disabilities.
+Our deep gratitude to SBCF for helping us provide a lifeline to San Mateo County families (and beyond) like K.C.’s who are struggling with the challenges of raising a child or assisting an adult family member who has one or more developmental disabilities.

 In the past, we’re also received the Foundation’s support for our REACH program a San Bruno based, inclusive childcare and after-school program for children with and without developmental disabilities.